jbilcke-hf/splatter-api/README.md

 You will have to talk with the original rightholders at the INRIA and MPII.

-Also, please tell if you know about any alternative project with a fully permissive open-source licensing.
+Also, please tell me if you know about any alternative project with a fully permissive open-source licensing.

 ## Running on your machine